 In close collaboration with ESA, CEA-LETI, and CNES

-The Koheras lasers are incorporated into the Absolute Scalar Magnetometers, which the European Space Agency (ESA) has selected for their mission.
+The Koheras lasers are incorporated into the Absolute Scalar Magnetometers, which the European Space Agency (ESA) has selected for its mission.
 The very complex Absolute Scalar Magnetometers are designed, manufactured, and space-qualified by CEA-LETI in close partnership with CNES.

-The inherent single frequency operation and the very low frequency and intensity noise got us into space
+The inherent single-frequency operation and the very low frequency and intensity noise got us into space

 The Koheras distributed feedback fiber lasers are generally characterized by a very low frequency and intensity noise and inherent single-frequency operation, making them suitable for applications e.g. demanding high spectral stability.
 The fiber lasers were explored by CEA-LETI due to their ability to match the Helium transition line at ~1083 nm.